wp-plugins/enhanced-tooltipglossary/readme.txt

 **More Plugins by CreativeMinds**

-* [CM Email Blacklist](http://wordpress.org/extend/plugins/cm-email-blacklist/) - Block users from blacklists domain from registering to your WordPress site.
+* [CM Enhanced ToolTip Glossary](http://wordpress.org/extend/plugins/enhanced-tooltipglossary/) - Parses posts for defined glossary terms and adds links to the static glossary page containing the definition and a tooltip with the definition.

 * [CM Multi MailChimp List Manager](http://wordpress.org/extend/plugins/multi-mailchimp-list-manager/) - Allows users to subscribe/unsubscribe from multiple MailChimp lists.